RaglandCodes/Note/README.md

 ## What's new
 - Can add new notes (GraphQL mutations)
+- Can't 👍 others notes

 ## Limitations
-- Can't 👍 others notes
+- Likes can only be seen on the database.
+Not on the front end
+- Same user can like multiple times
 - Can't edit / delete your notes